Foxocelot45/GR33D-TOKEN/docs/guides/staking-guide.md

 - Daily reward caps
 - Blacklist system for security enforcement
 - Emergency withdrawal system in case of contract pause

+## Role in Art Ecosystem

+### Supporting the Art Marketplace
+The staking system serves as a crucial financial foundation for our upcoming art marketplace:

+- **Sustainable Economics**: Provides stable financial support for the art platform
+- **Governance Participation**: Stakers will have a voice in marketplace parameters via DAO
+- **Royalty Pool Support**: Contributes to ensuring artist royalties are reliably distributed
+- **Platform Development**: Helps fund ongoing development of artist-centric features
+- **Community Alignment**: Creates long-term alignment between token holders and artists

+### Future Benefits for Artists and Collectors
+As the art marketplace launches, stakers will receive:

+- **Reduced Marketplace Fees**: Stakers enjoy discounted fees on art transactions
+- **Early Access**: Priority access to new artwork releases
+- **Enhanced Voting Rights**: Greater influence in the governance of artist royalty rates
+- **Artist Staking Bonuses**: Special staking programs for verified platform artists
+- **Exhibition Funding**: DAO-governed funding for physical art exhibitions

 ## How to Stake